meolar/supertux-wiki/Badguys-World-1.md

 ![](img/badguy/icons/spiky.gif "Awake Spiky") ![](https://github.com/SuperTux/supertux/blob/master/data/images/creatures/spiky/spiky_sleep-0.png)

-Spiky behaves just like *Mr. Snowball*, but he carries a spiky helmet which makes him invulnerable against jump attacks as well as hurting Tux.
+Spiky behaves just like *Mr. Snowball*, but he carries a spiky helmet which makes him protected against jump attacks as well as hurting Tux.

 Sometimes, they can be found asleep waiting for their enemy to approach.
-Once Tux is in sight Spiky wakes up and behave the same as always.
+Once Tux is in sight Spiky wakes up and behaves as normal.

 | Property       | Status |
 |----------------|--------|